frikyng/repo_for_repoChat/Documentation.md

 - Identify Global/Local events
 - Flag problematic/low quality/wrongly selected ROIs so they will be ignored
 - Regroup traces into "bins", i.e. regions that will be processed together (e.g. basolateral vs apical, or bins at some set distance from the soma)
-- Process data by bine or by ROI.
-Among these processings options you can
+- Process data by bin or by ROI.
+Among these processing options you can
   - Analyse correlation or similarities between regions
   - Extract events
   - Do some dimensionality reduction analysis on each region or ROI
   - Correlate against behaviours

-Loading/object building is controlled by the constructor
+#### Loading/object building

+This function is typically controlled by the constructor, although you can update the object later if you changed the list of recordings, or if you chaged the extraction method (e.g. new post-hoc MC, different mask...)

 ```matlab
 %% Case 1